Coder-X15/Sorter/Readme.md

 Please do tell me if you find any bugs... :)
 ---------------------
 My gratitude goes to:
-(1)Wikipedia - for getting me an article on prime number sieves (2)The inventors of the Sieve of Atkin
+(1)Wikipedia - for getting me an article on prime number sieves (really interesting articles, indeed !)

+(2)The inventors of the Sieve of Atkin (for inspiring me)

-(3)Well, you all who download this or at least star this... :)
+(3)Well, you all who download this or at least star this... :) (for supporting me)

 ---------------------
 How to do: